PDC-support/pdc-intro/episodes/compile-on-gpu-standalone.md

 ---

-# Dardel GPU nodes
+# Dardel AMD GPU nodes

-Dardel has 62 GPU nodes, each of which is equipped with
+Dardel has 62 GPU nodes with AMD hardware, each of which is equipped with

 - One AMD EPYC™ processor with 64 cores